mozilla/standards-positions/CONTRIBUTING.md

 welcome to judge that we've come to sufficient consensus in the issue, and make a pull request to document that consensus by changing `activities.json`.
-When this happens, we'd like to try to keep the technical discussion about what the position is happening in the issue
+When this happens, we'd like to try to keep the technical discussion about the position in the issue itself
-(so that it stays in one place), and limit the discussion in the pull request to the details of making the change to `activities.json`.
+(so that it stays in one place), and limit the discussion in the pull request to the details of making the change to `activities.json`, and accurately communicating the consensus in the issue.